-It’s one of the first questions people ask when they look into tree planting to offset their carbon – how much carbon does a tree absorb?
+It’s one of the first questions people ask when they look into tree planting for climate action – how much carbon does a tree absorb?

 The long answer is – it depends.

-The short answer is – A mangrove tree offsets 0.3 tonnes of CO2 over its growth life.
+The short answer is – A mangrove tree sequesters an estimated 0.3 tonnes of CO2 over its growth life.
 How do we know this?
 Well, let’s delve into the long answer.

 Back to basics: how do trees absorb carbon?

 To explain how much carbon a tree sequesters, let’s first recover how a tree absorbs carbon in the first place.